Morgul/dustbin/Readme.md

 ## Status

 Currently, all unit tests pass, and the basic functionality is there.
 You can get, remove and store objects by key.
+There is also basic query support, which I estimate will work for 70% of most use cases.
 As near as I can tell, this code is simple enough it can be used in a production site.

 That being said, I would very much like to add support for [map/reduce](http://docs.basho.com/riak/latest/tutorials/querying/MapReduce/) and a [django-like query api](https://docs.djangoproject.com/en/dev/ref/models/querysets/#id4).
 I will work on that as